bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 should probably only consider mod_perl if your Bugzilla is going to be heavily used.

-These instructions require editing the Apache configuration file.
+These instructions require editing the Apache configuration file, which is:

-In Fedora and Red Hat Linux, this file is found as :file:`/etc/httpd/conf/httpd.conf`.
+* Fedora/Red Hat: :file:`/etc/httpd/conf/httpd.conf`
+* Debian/Ubuntu: :file:`/etc/apache2/apache2.conf`
+* Mac OS X: :file:`/etc/apache2/httpd.conf`

-In Ubuntu and Debian, it is :file:`/etc/apache2/apache2.conf`.
-Alternatively, on those latter two distributions, you can instead put the below code into a separate file in the directory :file:`/etc/apache2/sites-enabled/`.
+Alternatively, on Debian or Ubuntu, you can instead put the below code into a separate file in the directory :file:`/etc/apache2/sites-enabled/`.

 Securing Apache